Abassi Boinaheri

-Abassi Boinaheri (born 23 October 1976) is a retired French footballer who played as a striker.
+Abassi Boinaheri (born 23 October 1976) is a French retired footballer who played as a striker.

 He played professionally for FC Martigues in Division 1 and Division 2, having made his debut in a 3–0 defeat at Nantes on 18 February 1995.
 After seven seasons with Martigues, he joined Stade Beaucairois in 2001.
 Boinaheri played for ES Vitrolles in 2002 and then had a brief spell with Toulon in 2003.
 He played for US Marignane in 2004 and had a trial with Football League club Swansea City in November of that year.
 He spent a season with Marseille Endoume before joining US Marignane in 2006.